 Vice President of Cargo and Government Projects

 Pete serves as Vice President of Cargo and Government Projects for Waterman Logistics.
-Early in his career, Pete worked on offshore supply vessels, spent five years as Master of anchor handling tug / supply vessels, and held various shore assignments leading to Port Captain for American Overseas Maine.
+Early in his career, Pete worked on offshore supply vessels, spent five years as Master of anchor handling tug / supply vessels, and held various shore assignments leading to Port Captain for American Overseas Marine.
 Pete joined Waterman Logistics in 1991 as Director of Operations with responsibility for Waterman's MPS Program.
 He was promoted to Vice President in 1995 with responsibility for all chartered and contract vessels owned and operated by the parent company International Shipholding Corporation.
 In 2009, he became Executive Vice President of International Shipholding Corporation and all subsidiaries and, in the same year, became President of LMS Shipmanagement, the company’s in-house ship management entity.
 In 2015, Pete became Chief Operating Officer of United Ocean Services, the company’s Jones Act bulk carrier.
 Following SEACOR Holding’s acquisition of International Shipholding, he served as Vice President of Commercial Projects for SEACOR Island Lines, SEACOR’s Caribbean subsidiary, before transitioning to his present position.
 Pete is a graduate of SUNY Maritime College.

 Chief Operating Officer